Apelon-VA/va-isaac-docs/README.md

 Currently, there are 12 projects - each with its own repository - each independently versioned.

 - va-isaac-docs - https://github.com/Apelon-VA/va-isaac-docs.git
+  - This project

 - va-isaac-parent - https://github.com/Apelon-VA/va-isaac-parent.git
+  - Maven 'parent' pom project.
+Manages dependencies for all external dependencies.

 - va-ochre - https://github.com/Apelon-VA/va-ochre.git
+  - The interfaces used throughout ISAAC

 - va-isaac-metadata - https://github.com/Apelon-VA/va-isaac-metadata.git
+  - The Terminology metadata required to bootstrap the system.
+This project outputs the terminology metadata in Java, eConcept (for loading into the database) and XML formats.

 - va-isaac-mojo - https://github.com/Apelon-VA/va-isaac-mojo.git
 - va-newtons-cradle - https://github.com/Apelon-VA/va-newtons-cradle.git
 - va-logic - https://github.com/Apelon-VA/va-logic.git